ministryofjustice/intranet/.github/README.md

 The following make command will get you up and running.

-It creates the environment, starts all services and opens a command prompt on the container that houses our PHP code, the service is called `php-fpm`:
+It creates the environment and starts all services, the service is called `php-fpm`:

 ```bash